Radmir27th/FinderThePath/README.md

 # FinderThePath
-I'll tell you in advance that I'm not good at English and even more in progamming.
+I'll tell you in advance that I'm not good at English.

 What the programm does:
 0) Finds the path from start node to aim node by using Dijkstra's algorithm.